devnull-tools/soda/README.md

     execute "Installing GCC" yum install -y gcc

-### require_reboot

-Indicates that a reboot is required.
-SODA will ask to reboot before terminate.

 ### message (message)

 Displays an information message and logs it in the *$LOG_FILE*